paweljakubas/j-data-analysis/chapters/inverted-table.md

    ]ixs=: (3.4 <: ". (>(<(<0),(<1)){ }.bonds) ) # i.nrows bonds
 69 70 85
    NB.
 Notice ". which converts string to numbers (if possible).
 This is needed if a given column has literal datatype.
+   NB.
+Take notice that although we converted to float for condition, the resultant filtered inverted table retains original type.

    ixs rowsFromTable bonds
 ┌──────────┬───────┬─────┬───────┐